 Bridge England Network, creating a national website profiling the voices of children and young people in creative and cultural learning; Amplify.

-UK Youth, We were a Digital Champion Hub for the 2020 Microsoft supported Generation Code: Accelerator programme – supporting youth organisations to develop digital methods and networks to engage young people.
+UK Youth, We have been a Digital Champion Hub for the Microsoft supported Generation Code: Accelerator programme – supporting youth organisations to develop digital methods and networks to engage young people.

 Arts Award Supporter, we further built this online network of organisations friendly to young people doing their award.